 Table of Contents

-Evidence attests to first use of immunology as a diagnosis tool when a test for serum insulin was performed.
+Evidence attests to the first use of immunology as a diagnostic tool when a test for serum insulin was performed.
 Since then, it has developed into a science, a discipline of using antigen-antibody reactions as primary means of detection of molecules.
 The can be used to detect even a small number of molecules.

 The methods are admired for their speed, accuracy, and simplicity in arriving at the diagnosis of the disease.
 The various tools in the armamentarium of immunodiagnostics are described in the sections below.

 Originating from the Latin word “agglutinare,” which stands for “gluing to,” agglutination is said to occur if an antigen is mixed in a solution containing its corresponding antibody; also known as “Isoagglutinin.”
-Agglutination of antigen coated particles is frequently used for detection of specific antibodies.
+Agglutination of antigen-coated particles is frequently used for detection of specific antibodies.
 Common examples of the use of agglutination are blood grouping techniques and identification of Rheumatoid factor as well as the autoantibody to Fc component of gamma globulin in Rheumatoid arthritis assessment.

 Agglutination and Precipitation

 |Agglutination of antigen-coated particles||Detection of specific antibodies|

 |Nephelometry||Quantification of proteins in serum, plasma or cerebrospinal fluid|